Maine governor expands access to abortion later in pregnancy

 Critics said the law's language was broader than necessary if the goal was simply to allow abortions in instances of a fatal fetal anomaly later in a pregnancy.
 They said it could lead to a dramatic increase in post-viability abortions, and that it puts too much faith in doctors to make a determination.

 Large numbers of protesters were not in the State House on Wednesday as they were during the legislative debate.
-Instead, a lone demonstrator stood outside the governor's cabinet room holding a sign that called the law a “death sentence" for unborn babies in red letters.
+Instead, a lone demonstrator stood outside the governor's cabinet room holding a sign that called the law a “death sentence" for unborn babies.

 Abortions later in pregnancy, known as termination for medical reasons or TFMRs, are rare.
 Nationally, about 1% happen after 21 weeks, according to U.S. Centers for Disease Control and Prevention tallies, which do not have full data from every state.